guiMendel/crypto-messenger/README.md

 - **Immersive User Experience:** Immerse yourself in an intuitive interface designed to enhance your messaging journey.
 Navigate through chats effortlessly, relish smooth message streams, and delight in captivating visuals.

+- **Fully Responsive:** Whispr is built to adapt to your lifestyle.
+Whether you're using a smartphone, tablet, or desktop, Whispr delivers a consistent and seamless experience across all device dimensions.
+Stay connected on the go!

 ## Known Bug

 We believe in transparency, and we want to be honest with you, our fantastic Whispr community!
 Currently, we're addressing a small bug affecting message streaming in chats.
 Please note that **messages will start streaming only after two messages are sent or received**.
 We appreciate your understanding and patience.